bec-archer/SR80-Manuals/user-manual.md

 ### Creating a New Work Order

 Tap the new job button from the Job Board to start a new work order (bottom-right on iPhone, top-right toolbar on iPad).
-The form has two main sections: **Customer** and **Items**.
+The form has three main sections: **Company**, **Customer**, and **Items**.

+#### Company (Optional)

+The first field on the form is **Company**.
+Start typing a company name and matching companies will appear as suggestions below the field.
+Tap a suggestion to select that company.

+If you type a company name that doesn't match any existing company, that's fine — a new company record will be created automatically when you save the work order.
+You don't need to do anything special.

+**What happens when you select a company:**
+- A row of customer name chips appears below the Customer field (e.g., "Rick M. | Joe S. | + New") — these are people who've checked in under that company before.
+Tap a name to auto-fill their info instantly.
+Tap "+ New" to enter a new person.
+- If the company is **tax exempt**, you'll see a green indicator: "Tax exempt (via ABC Construction)" below the customer section.
+The tax status comes from the company automatically.

+**Walk-ins:** If the customer is an individual (not from a company), just skip the Company field entirely.
+It's optional — leaving it blank works exactly like before.

+**Company-only jobs:** If you know the company but don't have an individual contact name, that's fine — just fill in the Company field and skip the Customer field.
+The work order will be linked to the company without requiring a customer contact.
+You can always add a customer later by editing the job.

 #### Finding or Adding a Customer

-At the top of the form, start typing a customer's name or phone number.
+Below the Company field, start typing a customer's name or phone number.
 Matching customers will appear below the search field as you type.
 Tap a result to select them.

 If the customer isn't in the system yet, tap **+ Add New Customer** to create one.
 The new customer form includes:

-- **Name** (required) — if you type a business name (ending in Inc, LLC, Corp, etc.), the app will automatically move it to the Company field
+- **Name** — if you type a business name (ending in Inc, LLC, Corp, etc.), the app will automatically move it to the Company field.
+You can leave this blank if you have a company name instead — at least one of Name or Company is required.
-- **Company** (optional) — use the **Swap** button if the name/company got put in the wrong field
+- **Company** — pre-filled if you already selected a company on the main form.
+Use the **Swap** button if the name/company got put in the wrong field.
+You can leave this blank if you have a customer name instead — at least one of Name or Company is required.
 - **Phone** (required, 10 digits) — formats automatically as you type.
 If the phone number is already on file for another customer, you'll be warned and can choose to use the existing customer instead
 - **Email** (optional)
 - **Tax Exempt** toggle